jentery/engl230v2/index.md

 This all means there are no research papers, quizzes, presentations, or discussion forums in this course.
 There are no exams, either.

 As for scheduling, you will know 50% of your final mark by Friday, October 15th and 75% by Tuesday, November 16th.
 Optional revisions to one response will be due by Friday, December 3rd, and your final response to a prompt will be due by Tuesday, December 14th (during the exam period).

+# Structure

+We'll meet three days a week (TWF).
+A typical week will include a lecture on Tuesday, a large group discussion about a work of fiction on Wednesday, and, on Friday, a workshop on foundations of media and literary studies, including writing with media.
+Detailed lecture notes will be provided online in Word for Office 365 for the purposes of accessibility and group discussion.
+If the notes are insufficient for the sake of access, then we will audio- or video-record lectures and discussions.
+Feedback on this approach is welcome from you along the way.

+For details about what we will discuss and when, see the schedule below or visit the course Brightspace.